 Even though an underpayment was due to both negligence and substantial underpayment, the total accuracy-related penalty cannot exceed 20% of the underpayment.
-The penalty is not imposed if you can show reasonable cause accompanied by good faith.
+The penalty is not imposed if you can show reasonable cause and that you acted in good faith.